A simple recipe for extra cheese pizza on top of the best homemade pizza dough.

 - Top the dough with the pizza sauce, then the sliced mozzarella, then the shredded mozzarella, grated Parmesan, then sprinkle with basil.

 - Bake for 12-15 minutes.
 For the last minute, I move the oven rack to the top rack to really brown the edges.
 That's optional.

 - Slice hot pizza and serve immediately.
 Cover leftover pizza tightly and store in the refrigerator.
 Reheat as you prefer.
 Baked pizza slices can be frozen up to 3 months.

 See homemade pizza crust recipe for how to freeze the pizza dough.

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.

 *This is a sponsored post for Red Star Yeast.
-I have been compensated for making this recipe.
-However, I was not paid to write a review and all opinions are 100% my own.
+All opinions are my own.
 For more recipe inspiration, visit their Facebook page.